cauz-santos/Training/Day 5. Data QC and Experimental design.md

 ## Week 1: Foundations of Bioinformatics and Genomic Data Handling

-### Day 5: Data QC, Experimental Design, and Review
+## Day 4: Experimental Design, Sequencing and Data QC

-Day 5 is crucial for understanding the importance of data quality in bioinformatics and how experimental design impacts downstream analysis.
+Day 4 is crucial for understanding the importance of data quality in bioinformatics and how experimental design impacts downstream analysis.
 We will also have a challenging hands-on session to apply our Linux and HPC knowledge.

 **Morning Session 1: Integrative Discussion on Experimental Design and Its Impact on SNP Analysis and RNA-seq**